 - Curriculum that enhances critical thinking, formalizes knowledge, increases capacity, and deepens understanding of research methods

-- Advanced clinical research in a practice area of your choice, culminating in a project to expand, integrate, and evaluate existing professional knowledge
+- Advanced research in a practice area of your choice, culminating in a project to expand, integrate, and evaluate existing professional knowledge

 - Experiential approach that incorporates apprenticeship, mentoring, active learning, and immersion in a community of scholars

 - Opportunity to learn and generate knowledge alongside top-tier faculty